Litigation - What to Expect on Your First Court Date

 Know Where You Need To Go

 Know which court you need to attend.
-The court application will mostly likely have been filed in the Family Court, Federal Circuit Court or the local Magistrates’ Court.
+The court application will mostly likely have been filed in the Federal Circuit and Family Court of Australia (FCFCA) or the local Magistrates Court.
 You should know the date, time and address of where you need to be.

 You will most likely be appearing before a judge, magistrate or registrar of the court who will have the power to make an order in relation to your matter.
 You should be clean and wear clothing appropriate for if you were attending a job interview.